viamrobotics/viam-typescript-sdk/README.md

 ## Usage

-See the [examples](examples) directory for examples of small apps that connect to Viam.
+[The examples directory](examples) contains small apps that demonstrate how to use this SDK to operate a robot running Viam.

 ## License
 Copyright 2022 Viam Inc.